CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 When you make changes, only vehicles spawned _after_ that point will be aware of them.

-To make existing vehicles aware of changes, enable **Customisations come in to effect immediately** in [General](General.md) [settings](Settings.md).
+To make existing vehicles aware of changes, enable **Customisations come in to effect immediately** in [](General.md) in [](Settings.md).
 This may add some momentary lag on old potato computers or on big cities.

 Alternatively, use the [Clear Traffic](Clear-Traffic.md) tool to delete all existing vehicles; it puts less strain on CPU so it's faster than the option above if you have old computer or big city.